Written By: Aisling Whelan

 The views expressed here are those of the author and not necessarily those of The Hope or its sponsor Kibow Biotech®.
 A doctor should always be consulted before making any changes to your diet.

 A healthy and balanced renal diet is an important strategy for slowing down or even halting the progression of CKD to renal failure.
 A healthy renal diet is not just about what foods you take out of your diet; the foods you include in your diet are equally important.
 When planning a renal diet, it’s important to consider individual nutrients such as protein, sodium, phosphorus, and potassium.
 In addition to individual nutrients, it’s also vital that you think of the big picture when planning your diet.
-If you have CKD and are trying to delay or prevent dialysis, a whole foods, plant based diet is the ideal dietary pattern to follow.
+If you have CKD and are trying to delay or prevent dialysis, a whole foods, plant based diet is the ideal dietary pattern to follow for a pre dialysis diet.

 Nutrients to Consider